micromdm/micromdm/docs/user-guide/quickstart.md

 Apple has a separate flow for the MDM vendor than the one for customers.
 For an in-house deployment without third parties, you must complete both the vendor and the customer process yourself.
 The `mdmctl mdmcert` command will help you with your APNS certificate needs.

 <details>
-  <summary><b>For testing and development scenarios only</b>, you can alternatively obtain a push certificate from <a href="https://mdmcert.download/">https://mdmcert.download/</a>.
+  <summary><b>For testing and development scenarios only</b>, you can potentially obtain a push certificate from <a href="https://mdmcert.download/">https://mdmcert.download/</a>.
 Expand this section for more info.</summary>

-  See [https://mdmcert.download/about](https://mdmcert.download/about) for more info about this option.
+  See [https://mdmcert.download/about](https://mdmcert.download/about) for more info and <b>disclaimers</b> about this option.
 Skip to [Generate MDM CSR](#generate-mdm-csr) if this does not apply to your situation.

   ### mdmcert.download